How do I know if my son or daughter has AS/Autism?

 The goal of this test is to check for neurodiverse/neurotypical traits in adults.
 The neurodiversity classification can be used to give a reliable indication of autism spectrum traits prior to eventual diagnosis.

 The professional form for a diagnosis – a score over 65 indicates Autistic Spectrum.

 The best place to start is by visiting your GP to discuss your concerns.
 Ask for a suitable referral.
 Please click on the link below for more information regarding obtaining a diagnosis.

 A ‘Statement of Educational Needs’ is a legal document, put together using information from various sources (eg. educational psychologist, doctor, parent, school, speech therapist, occupational therapist, etc).
 A Statement is only issued if the person concerned needs extra educational support over and above that of their peers.
 Please note: Statements are currently being phased out and replaced with an EHC (Education, Health & Care) Plan.

 How do I get a Statement/EHC Plan?

 You can either ask a school or college to start proceedings or you can request it yourself via your Local Education Department.
-There is an assessment process which takes several months so bear this in mind when thinking of applying.
+There is an assessment process that takes several months, so bear this in mind when thinking of applying.